BryanKoo/english-word-translation/README.md

 * Language utilities for the native/foreign language (Japanese, English)
   * alphabet check, symbol replacement, locale, etc.,
 * Scraping on-line dictionaries
-  * english dictionary which has japanese translation (wiktionary)
+  * English dictionary which has Japanese translation (wiktionary)
-  * japanese dictionary (wiktionary, koto, weblio)
+  * Japanese dictionary (wiktionary, koto, weblio)
 * Translation(equivalant word) extractor
   * extract native explanations for each word of the foreign language
     * 1 or more etymologies